 3. Database Optimization

 You can clean and optimize your WordPress database directly from your admin area using WP-Optimize.
-But please be a little bit careful here, you don’t want to delete anything accidentally here.
+Please be careful as to not delete anything accidentally here.

 6. SEO Optimization